Rhiannon Hawkins

 About me

-She is a Patient Advocate the Royal College of Psychiatrists and has worked projects for the college in the areas of Climate Anxiety and Autism.
+Beyond her research interests in the area of climate change and health, she is a Patient Advocate the Royal College of Psychiatrists and has worked projects for the college in the areas of Climate Anxiety and Autism.
 This has led to her being involved in developing the National Autism Training Programme for higher Clinical trainees funded by NHS England.
 In this role she has also written two sole author papers on climate anxiety and autism.

 Rhiannon also holds a BA in Geography from the University of Oxford and an MSc in Earth Futures Research from the University of Glasgow.
+Her PhD research is funded by the Economic and Social Research Council (ESRC).

 Additional questions